 Do not remove any cover(s) and /or screw(s) for the purposes of device upgrade as this may violate the terms of your warranty.

-If you need to replace/ remove the hard disk for any reason, please contact your distributor/supplier for further information.
+If you need to replace/ remove the hard disk/ RAM/optical device etc., for any reason, please contact your distributor/ supplier for further information.